rsuhendra/misc_gallio_scripts/gene_boxplot/README.md

 # Gene Boxplot GUI
 Creates images based on search terms inputed by the user.
-Code mostly runs

 ## gui.ipynb
 The main file.
 Queries the database, creates plots, then stitches them into a final plot, located in the images subdirectory.
 User input is: